The Israeli Register of Osteopaths

 Currently, there are approximately 150 osteopaths operating in Israel.
 A fairly low number which denies most of the country’s population access to osteopathic treatment.
 In comparison, in the UK, for example, the resident-to-osteopath ratio is 12 times higher than in Israel.
 It should be noted that since the Israeli Institute for Applied Osteopathy opened its gates in 2001, the number of osteopaths in the country has grown, subsequently increasing the number of patients.
 At the same time, HMOs in the country began to create new positions for graduates of the school.

 Complementary medicine in Israel has come a long way in the last few decades, especially since professional schools began teaching its subjects.
 This demonstrates how previously marginalized fields can achieve results, recognition and prominence.
 Osteopathy went through a similar process with the establishment of the Israeli Institute for Applied Osteopathy and the association’s activities to promote osteopathy in Israel.

 The association members are qualified osteopaths who attended schools recognized by the association and have been certified by it.
 Graduates who have completed their course of study undergo an external certification exam held by our authorized team of examiners that has completed an advanced training program under the direction of the British GoSC.

-The Israeli Register of Osteopaths is a member of the European association FORE (Forum for Osteopathic Regulation in Europe), whose committed to a unified standard of osteopathic qualification in Europe and the world.
-The association is a registered association (RA) number 580463537.
+The Israeli Register of Osteopaths is a member of the European association EFFO (European Federation & Forum for Osteopathy), which is committed to a unified standard of osteopathic qualification in Europe and the world.
+The association is a registered association (RA), number 580463537.